PankajWorks/ambari-agent-simulator/README.md

     * On Ambari-server web GUI, add all agents: docker-[0-19]-{yourname}-group-b.weave.local
 * Step 8: Add one VM with Ambari-agent installed to your Ambari-server
     * Log into your VM, set Ambari_Server_IP as the value of server hostname in the file /etc/ambari-agent/conf/ambari-agent.ini
-    * On the VM, Run the following command
+    * On the VM, Run the following command set up Weave internal network

                 cd agent-simulator/network
                 ./set_host_network.sh 192.168.254.1 192.168.254.2 16 Ambari_Server_IP

 ## Detail Work Flow:
-Step 1: Install Ambari-server
+* Step 1: Install Ambari-server

-    Use existing Ambari-server, or, install and launch a new one agent-simulator/server/ambari_server_install.sh: this shell might help you install the Ambari-server agent-simulator/server/ambari_server-_reset_data.sh: this shell might help you set Ambari-server to initial state
+    * Use existing Ambari-server, or, install and launch a new one
+    * agent-simulator/server/ambari_server_install.sh: this shell might help you install the Ambari-server
+    * agent-simulator/server/ambari_server-_reset_data.sh: this shell might help you set Ambari-server to initial state

-Step 2: Decide IP in your mind
+* Step 2: Decide IP in your mind

-    Mark down the IP of the Ambari-server, say {IP of Ambari-server = 104.196.81.81}
+    * Mark down the IP of the Ambari-server, say {IP of Ambari-server = 104.196.81.81}
-    Come up a subnet say, {subnet = 192.168.#.#/16} {Docker_IP_mask = 16}
+    * Come up a subnet say, {subnet = 192.168.#.#/16} {Docker_IP_mask = 16}
-    Pick one address closer to the END of the subnet as the Weave INTERNAL IP of Ambari-server, and another one as the Weave DNS IP of Ambari-server, say {Weave IP of Ambari-server = 192.168.255.1} {Weave DNS IP of Ambari-server = 192.168.255.2}
+    * Pick one address closer to the END of the subnet as the Weave INTERNAL IP of Ambari-server, and another one as the Weave DNS IP of Ambari-server, say {Weave IP of Ambari-server = 192.168.255.1} {Weave DNS IP of Ambari-server = 192.168.255.2}
-    Pick one address closer to the START of the subnet as the Weave INTERNAL IP of the FIRST Ambari-agent, say {Docker_IP_base = 192.168.1.1}
+    * Pick one address closer to the START of the subnet as the Weave INTERNAL IP of the FIRST Ambari-agent, say {Docker_IP_base = 192.168.1.1}
-    Other Weave INTERNAL IP of Amari-agent will be automatically assigned based on the FIRST one (increasingly).
+    * Other Weave INTERNAL IP of Amari-agent will be automatically assigned based on the FIRST one (increasingly).

-Step 3: First time set up Ambari-server
+* Step 3: First time set up Ambari-server

-    Copy all the agent-simulator code base to Ambari-server cd agent-simulator/network
+    * Copy all the agent-simulator code base to Ambari-server
+    * cd agent-simulator/network
-    Run set_ambari_server_network.sh
+    * Run set_ambari_server_network.sh
-    In this example, use parameters: {Weave IP of Ambari-server = 192.168.255.1} {Weave DNS IP of Ambari-server = 192.168.255.2} {Docker_IP_mask = 16}
+    * In this example, use parameters: {Weave IP of Ambari-server = 192.168.255.1} {Weave DNS IP of Ambari-server = 192.168.255.2} {Docker_IP_mask = 16}

-Step 4: Modify config.ini
+* Step 4: Modify config.ini

-    Modify attributes: Output_folder, GCE_controller_key_file, GCE_VM_key_file, cluster_info_file
+    * Modify attributes: Output_folder, GCE_controller_key_file, GCE_VM_key_file, cluster_info_file
-    Change Docker_IP_base and Docker_IP_mask, in this example {Docker_IP_base = 192.168.1.1} {Docker_IP_mask = 16}
+    * Change Docker_IP_base and Docker_IP_mask, in this example {Docker_IP_base = 192.168.1.1} {Docker_IP_mask = 16}

-Step 5: Request Ambari-agent cluster
+* Step 5: Request Ambari-agent cluster

-    Run python launcher_cluster.py request
+    * Run python launcher_cluster.py request
-    Use {your name}-group-a as the cluster name.
+    * Use {your name}-group-a as the cluster name.
 In case you wanna add more cluster to your Ambari-server, change the last letter

-Step 6: Modify Cluster Information File
+* Step 6: Modify Cluster Information File

-    A TXT file will appear under directory ./config within 1 minutes, which has the information about the cluster Typically, you would like NameNode, RegionServer, ResourceManager, etc.. to dominate one VM.
+    * A TXT file will appear under directory ./config within 1 minutes, which has the information about the cluster
+    * Typically, you would like NameNode, RegionServer, ResourceManager, etc.. to dominate one VM.
-    In this example, change the configuration of the first and the second VM, make each of them only have one Docker.
+    * In this example, change the configuration of the first and the second VM, make each of them only have one Docker.
     You can install different server services only into these two Docker containers later on the Ambari-server web GUI.

-Step 7: Run Ambari-agent Cluster
+* Step 7: Run Ambari-agent Cluster
     Run python launcher_cluster.py run
     In this exmaple, use parameters: {Weave IP of Ambari-server = 192.168.255.1} {IP of Ambari-server = 104.196.81.81}

-Step 8: Operate on Ambari-server web GUI
+* Step 8: Operate on Ambari-server web GUI

 ## Expand Cluster With This Script